 CONGRATULATIONS!
 Harb & Co. has successfully negotiated the offer on your new home.
 The following 30-60 days (the exact length depends on what was negotiated in the Purchase Agreement) will be a flurry of activity.
 The team coordinating your purchase and you will diligently work together towards a common goal—the transfer of title.
 Consequently, here’s what to expect after the offer is accepted:

-- Preliminary Title Reports – Review carefully, if necessary, ask your Title Officer questions, or for copies of documents to show the exact location of any easements.
+- Preliminary Title Reports – Review carefully.
+If necessary, ask your Title Officer questions or for copies of documents to show the exact location of any easements.

 Click here to learn: What to expect during the inspection process

-This content is copywrited and may be used only with a direct link to this website.
+Copyrighted content.
+Therefore use only with a direct link to this website.